refinedev/refine/documentation/blog/2023-06-14-refine-hackathon-2.md

 ### Prizes 🎁

-The total prize pool amounts to $10,000.
-The distribution of prizes will be announced on the official dev.to launch day.
-There are 5 main categories in which participants can win, and prizes will be awarded for each category.
+The total prize pool amount is **$10,000**.
+The distribution of prizes will be announced on the [DEV](https://dev.to/) platform on the launch day.
+There are five categories in which participants can win, and prizes will be awarded for each category.
-#### For the following three prize category, you can use any data provider or UI framework in the refine app:
+#### Main Prize Categories
 - **Best Overall Project**
 - **Most Visually Pleasing**
 - **Most Technically Impressive**

+You can use any data provider or UI framework in the refine app for the three main  prize categories above

 #### Special sponsors prize categories
-- **Best Project built using Supabase** - The project must use Supabase as a data provider in the refine app
+- **Best Project built using [Supabase](https://supabase.com/)**
+  - The project must use Supabase as a data provider in the refine app
-- **Best Project built using Material UI** - The project must use Material UI as UI framework in the refine app
+- **Best Project built using [Material UI](https://mui.com/material-ui/getting-started/overview/)**
+  - The project must use Material UI as UI framework in the refine app

 #### Runner-up
 - There will be ten runner up prizes.

-⚡  The winners will get [refine Special Swag Kit](https://store.refine.dev/product/hackathon-swag-kit) + Swag Kits from **Supabase** and **MUI**.
+⚡ Also, the winners will get [refine Special Swag Kit](https://store.refine.dev/product/hackathon-swag-kit) + Swag Kits from **Supabase** and **MUI**.

 <br/>